akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/index.md

 ### Part 6: Prepare yourself for C(R)UD
 The document was successfully created in Liferay.
 That was the "C" of C(R)UD.
 That stands for Create-Read-Update-Delete.
-We don't need to read the document from Liferay in this scenario, but we need to update or delete the created Liferay document when it get's updated or deleted in Alfresco.
+We don't need to read the document from Liferay in this scenario, but we need to update or delete the created Liferay document when it gets updated or deleted in Alfresco.

 ![HTTP4 component](img/alfresco_doc_properties.png)